 Finally, the portal command can be used to add all subdirectories of a given directory as locations bookmarked by their relative name.
 It is described in the apparix manual page.

-The shell code (not shipped with apparix, obtain from here) now makes avaiable a function called whence.
+The shell code (not shipped with apparix, obtain from github here) now makes avaiable a function called whence.
 Use it for bookmarks that have multiple definitions from which you wish to choose one other than the default (which is the one last defined).
 This is typically used for a bookmark called now, as discussed above.
 Issuing whence now will present you with a menu from which to choose your destination.
 It is possible to bypass the menu by issuing whence now N where N is an index as would be presented by the menu.
 This functionality depends on a new apparix option, hence a version of apparix as recent as 11-062 is required.

 The als function (distant listing with apparix) was updated.
 You can now use shell expansion characters in the string optionally specified after the bookmark:

 It is necessary to quote patterns containing shell wildcards in order to prevent the current shell from trying to expand them.
 Find the als function here, and note that its definition is quite simple.
 It is easy to further customize apparix by deriving or creating your own variants of als-type bash functions.